 In order to get the most out of your trip, you need to choose a cycling tour of the right grade and make sure you‘re prepared.
 The amount of preparation and training you need to do will depend on your own experience, your level of fitness and the type and grade of trip you are going on.

 Do feel free to contact us if you would like to talk this through in more detail.

 The weather in the Azores has no major extremes but can be changeable.
 Temperatures are stable, usually around 12-13°C/53-55°F in winter and 22-24°C/71-75°F in summer.
 As you would expect in places where the climate is dictated by the ocean, you can get four seasons in one day, so don’t be surprised if you experience sunny days, mixed with a bit of rain, a smattering of low cloud in the morning and a breeze by late afternoon.

-A full passport is required for visiting this destination.
-If this is not currently held it is your responsibility to obtain this in good time.
-Please visit www.fco.gov.uk for the most up to date entry requirements.
+A full passport is required for this destination.
+If this is not currently held it is your responsibility to obtain it in good time.
+Please visit www.gov.uk/foreign-travel-advice for current entry requirements.

-It is a condition of your trip that you are covered by a medical and personal accident insurance policy that includes repatriation to your home country and cover for all planned activities.
-If you are a UK resident, you could consider contacting our recommended travel insurance provider: http:/www.campbellirvinedirect.com/saddleskedaddle who offer travel insurance specifically designed to cover travel with Saddle Skedaddle.
-Alternatively, we will require details of your chosen policy including the policy name, your policy number and the 24hr medical emergency number, before the start of your trip.
+It is a condition of your booking that you are covered by a medical and personal accident insurance policy that includes repatriation to your home country and cover for all planned activities, including where appropriate costs related to any relevant local rescue services.
+We will require details of your chosen policy including the policy name, number/reference and the 24hr medical emergency number, prior to departure.